 Without asset transfer many community facilities would close.
 Under community control vital facilities and services are allowed to thrive and improve what they offer to local people.

-The Centre is run by a group of dedicated members and provides a wide range of activities for local residents.
+The Centre is run by a group of dedicated volunteers and provides a wide range of activities for local residents.
 The Centre had two rooms available for hire and has full kitchen facilities.

-The Centre is always looking for new members so if you are interested in joining or would just like some further information please see the contact details at the bottom of the page.
+The Centre is looking for new members so if you are interested in joining or would just like some further information please contact Mrs Lewis on 0191 5815316.